Joseph ben Isaac Sambari: Sefer Divrei Yosef

 Considered to be Sambari's magnum opus, his work Divrei Yosef ("ספר דברי יוסף", The Book of Joseph’s Sayings) was completed on January 23, 1673.
 Sambari began this historical work with the emergence of Islam, presenting the figure of Muhammad, as seen through Jewish eyes.
 He then goes on to discuss the histories of the Islamic dynasties, from the Umayyads to the Ottomans.
 Sambari then goes on to describe the history of the Jews written against this Islamic backdrop, describing the life-stories and activities of Jewish leaders and sages, who lived around the Mediterranean from the 4th to 17th centuries.
 He goes into the niche details of the goings-on of Cairo's Jewry, and the relationship between Jews and Muslims.
 He also discusses important topographical and demographic data of certain Egyptian Jewish communities.
 Sambari spends 52 out of 228 chapters discussing the lives of all the Ottoman sultans and their relationship with the Ottoman Jewish communities; he also discusses acts of conquest or critical political change.
 Of particular interest, Sambari provides important accounts of the military conquests of Mehmed II, Selim I and Suleyman I, and their role in the campaigns against the Safavids and Mamluks.
 Sambari praises the Ottoman rulers calling them the "Kings who loved the Jews".

+The work is written in Hebrew, but draws on the Arabic chronicle of his contemporary Aḥmad b.
+Zunbul, though not on Turkish chronicles, and contains a translation of part of al-Māwardī's treatise on Islamic law.
+It is a satirical work that employs biblical illusions and midrashim to critique Islam and Sabbateanism, and construct a Jewish ethnoreligious identity.
+Sambari was a former Sabbatean and had become disillusioned with that movement.